ruediste/salta/README.md

 Salta does not support circular dependencies.
 There is simply no way to make them work in a predictable way.
 Where should cycles be broken?
 If you encounter a circular dependency, use a provider to resolve it.

 ### Standard Module
+The standard module contains common code to implement a guice-like dependency injection framework on top of the core module.
+It provides fine grained customization points and organizes the cooperation between different modules.

+ * **Recipe Creation:** The standard module splits instance creation into the following steps: instantiation, members injection, initialization, enhancement, scoping.
+Each of these aspects can be configured using rules in the *StandardInjectionConfiguration**.
+This allows for a very fine grained customization of each of these aspects.

+ * **Scopes:**
+ * **:**
+ * **:**

 ## Speed
 Salta uses bytecode generation to speed up instantiation.
 Expect a 5x to 10x speedup over Guice.